Softeq/docx-placeholders/README.md

 If a link must be inserted in a template a tag "link" should be defined ${{link:/}} if the link is POJO or
 ${{image:imageField/}} if the link is a field of the value root POJO.
 In the first case POJO placed in the context root must implement the TagLinkData interface.
-The methods are used to retun link attributes - text or the link, reference URL, and the link color.
+The methods are used to return link attributes - text or the link, reference URL, and the link color.

 Image interface includes more methods to define image size, content etc.